MicrosoftDocs/power-platform/power-platform/admin/about-teams-environment.md

 - For any standalone Power Apps or Power Automate usage, which includes API access as well, the Project Oakdale schema will need to be promoted to Common Data Service.

-- No direct API access or pro developer experience will be provided, and only Power Apps embedded within the Teams client will be able to access the runtime.<!--note from editor: Edit assumes this refers to a Teams runtime environment.-->
+- No direct API access or pro developer experience will be provided, and only Power Apps embedded within the Teams client will be able to access the runtime.

 ## Admin experience